 - Competent In-house Advice

 - Safety Record

 JCA is committed to ensuring the health, safety and welfare of all operatives, client staff and others affected by the work carried out on our sites.

-Specifically with regard to projects under the Construction (Design and Management) Regulations 2015, it is our policy to:
+In specific regard to projects under the Construction (Design and Management) Regulations 2015, it is our policy to:

 - Prevent accidents and ill health to our employees, client staff, trade contractors, third parties and members of the public

 - Provide a place of work which is safe and without risk to the health, safety and welfare of all those involved in the project and third parties